andycasey/ads/README.md

 Which allows you to easily build complicated queries.
 A short list of [more advanced examples](https://github.com/andycasey/ads/tree/master/examples) are included, and there are more to come.
 Feel free to fork this repository and add your own examples!

 **Contributors**

-Dan Foreman-Mackey
-Miguel de Val-Borro
+Dan Foreman-Mackey, Miguel de Val-Borro

 **License**